 Rule 3: Some Jira project management plugins are better priced than others

 and for a reason.
 We proudly develop BigPicture in Poland.
-Jira Portfolio is an Australian software.
+Advanced Roadmaps (Portfolio) is an Australian software.
 Structure comes from the heart of New England, U.S.A, and they code Tempo in Iceland.
 Now, compare the cost of living in the four countries at Numbeo.com.
 Could the most complete project management plugin for Jira be accidentally… the cheapest one?

 Rule 4: Is your project management addon SAFe® compliant?